Chanakya (2005 film): Plot

-Ganesh is an auto driver and kind-hearted man who goes out of his way to earn money to help the poor and the needy.
+Ganesh is an auto driver and a kind-hearted man who goes out of his way to earn money to help the poor and the needy.
 He likes to be in the limelight.
-Knowing well that the media would sensationalise anything that has to do with popular people in the city, he kidnaps a businessman, and in another instance, he implicates and submits himself to the police for a murder of an MLA that he does not commit.
+Knowing well that the media would sensationalise anything that has to do with popular people in the city, he kidnaps a businessman, and in another instance, he implicates and submits himself to the police for the murder of an MLA that he does not commit.
 While he draws maximum publicity in the media, he creates a miserable life for the police.
 By his repeated pranks, Ganesh establishes himself as a person crazy only for publicity.
 People begin to call him "Publicity" Ganesh.

 Devanayaki owns a restaurant, and several autos run in her name in the local area.
-She is head over heels in love with Ganesh and goes about wooing him.
+She is in love with Ganesh and goes about wooing him.
 Meanwhile, Anjali approaches Ganesh to act in her ad films in return for handsome money, but she is actually an undercover agent investigating Ganesh's past.

 Ganesh has a sorrow past.
 His past life and the reason for his current deeds are told in a flashback.
 Ganesh's father is an upright person who works as a clerk in a collectorate in a coastal village.
 A natural disaster strikes that area, and leaves many homeless in its wake.
 To ameliorate their problems, the government allocates Rs.
 20 crore to help the affected people rehabilitate.
 Unfortunately, the local assistant collector, the local MLA, and the local SP together form a trio and forget the grant, even while pretending to protect the best interest of the people.
 Ganesh's father learns of the trio's involvement in the heist and vows to expose them to the public, but the "representatives of authority" frame false charges and deceitfully turn the public outrage against Ganesh's father.
 In a melee, Ganesh's family is burnt alive.
 Ganesh escapes to the city, and avenges the death of his family.

 Ganesh then orchestrates the killing of the shenanigans.